 I’m originally from Bolton but I’ve lived in Wigan for more than 20 years.
 You will find me knee deep in the bric-a-brac sorting room when I’m volunteering for Emmaus Bolton, where many a treasure can be found.

-I first got involved at Emmaus Bolton in 2018, not long after my mum had passed away.
-I met my sister there for some lunch and a look around, and I was in awe of the place.
+I first got involved at Emmaus Bolton in 2019, not long after my mum had passed away.
+I met my sister at Café Pierre for some lunch and a look around, and I was in awe of the whole place.
 It had some fantastic gems, whether it was furniture or bric-a-brac.
+I fell in love.
 I knew I wanted to be part of the craziness of the people and the surroundings.

 I had been volunteering for GMCA (Greater Manchester Combined Authority) as an Independent Custody Visitor for six years but as this was only around 4-5 visits a quarter, I knew I had the time to offer to Emmaus as a volunteer (if they wanted me).

 I was a national service manager for Remploy, working with the then 15 people in a region, supporting people with learning disabilities to access employment.
 I worked with millions of other organisations, as a lot of individuals I worked with were sofa surfing, were homeless and some had drug or alcohol issues.
 I found people couldn’t focus on something unless things were stable at home first.

 I’m familiar with some of the issues people supported here (we know as ‘companions’) may have faced.
 People here are great.
 I’m always greeted with a smile.

 My husband also deals in second-hand items and I’m used to coming home and finding things he’s bought.
 One day I came back and found an organ sitting in the garage.
 You can imagine I wasn’t impressed.
 We’ve both been on the TV show ‘Flog It’ because of our backgrounds.
 Me with Butlin’s button badges and he was on separately with some antique postcards he’d found.